Jaejun-Project/StudentForum_APIEndpoint_NodeJS/README.md

 # StudentForum API Endpoint(NodeJS)
 [![Build Status](https://travis-ci.org/ITP405/ITP405_final_node_test.svg?branch=master)](https://travis-ci.org/ITP405/ITP405_final_node_test)

-## Part 1
 Built an API for the database that has been used for a "StudentForum Web" using Node.

-## Part 2
-API tests for each of the 5 endpoints in Part 1.
+Built API tests for endpoints

 * [StudentForum Github](https://github.com/Jaejun-Project/Student_Forum_Laravel)